Priyamaana Thozhi: Plot

 Ashok and Julie have been friends since childhood.
-They live in Ooty.
-They don't share any love interest.
+They live in Ooty, Tamil Nadu and share no love interest.
 Ashok falls in love with Nandini, a rich girl whom he marries, and although Julie's closeness to Ashok initially irritates Nandini, she subsequently accepts it.
-Julie falls in love with Michael D'Souza, a cricketer who's hoping for a place in the Indian cricket team and Ashok happens to be his main rival.
+Julie falls in love with Michael D'Souza, a cricketer who is hoping for a place in the India national cricket team and whose main rival happens to be Ashok.

-When Ashok gets selected instead of Michael, Michael's father strikes a deal with Ashok that the marriage between his son and Julie will only take place if Ashok steps down and lets Michael substitute him and tells Ashok to cut his friendship with Julie so he doesn't interfere in Michael's and Julie's life, to which Ashok agrees.
+When Ashok gets selected instead of Michael, Michael's father strikes a deal with Ashok that the marriage between his son and Julie will only take place if Ashok steps down and lets Michael substitute him, and also tells Ashok to cut his friendship with Julie so he does not interfere in Michael's and Julie's life, to which Ashok agrees.
 Ashok acts as an unwilling person to his friend Julie.
-Julie decides move out of Ashok's house and plans to stay at Michael's.
-Ashok plans to sell his property and give the money to Julie and to go to Mumbai with Nandini where his friend has offered to arrange him a job.
+Julie decides to move out of Ashok's house and plans to stay at Michael's.
+Ashok plans to sell his property, give the money to Julie, and go to Mumbai, Maharashtra with Nandini, where his friend has offered to arrange him a job.
 Ashok and his wife vacate their house without informing Julie.
-Julie and Michael come to know the truth regarding why Ashok is leaving Chennai and they run to the railway station to stop them but fails to find him.
-To spot Ashok easily, Julie sings a song and which Ashok hears, causing them to reunite.
-Ashok ends up playing for the Indian team and over the time their children become friends too.
-The movie ends on a happy note.
+Julie and Michael learn why Ashok is leaving Chennai, and they rush to the railway station to stop him but fail to find him.
+To spot Ashok easily, Julie sings a song to which Ashok responds, and they reunite.
+Ashok ends up playing for the Indian team, and over time, their children become friends too.
+The film ends on a happy note.